theshingstar030818/parse-push-plugin/README.md

 	});

 	//
-	//you can also listen to your own custom subevents if you registered eventKey
+	//you can also listen to your own custom subevents
 	//
 	ParsePushPlugin.on('receivePN:chat', chatEventHandler);
 	ParsePushPlugin.on('receivePN:serverMaintenance', serverMaintenanceHandler);